oslabs-beta/MONARQ/README.md

         null,
         context,
         variables
-    )
+    );
-}
+};
 ```

 **STEP 3: IMPORT**

-Lastly, make sure the main Express/GraphQL server file has schema and context imported in and now you are set to invoke the functions!
+Lastly, make sure the main Express/GraphQL server file has the user's GQL schema and context imported in and now you are set to invoke the functions!

 # Keep in Mind